Edward Hopper House...the beginnings

 Nathan Horner exhibition, 2010

-After Marion’s death in 1965, the Hopper House fell into disrepair, but was saved from demolition by local residents.
+After Marion’s death in 1965, the house fell into disrepair, but was saved from demolition by local residents.
 Since 1971, the Edward Hopper House has been a not-for-profit art center.
-It is listed on the National Register of Historic Places.
+It is now listed on the National Register of Historic Places.

 "Kitchen Conversation," A video about the founding of Edward Hopper House Art Center.
 To watch a 2011 video discussion led by Anna Lise Jensen about the origins of Edward Hopper House Art Center, please Click here, and then click on "Kitchen Conversation."